as697/searchrecommendclassify/README.md

     user can enter the details in the web form and get to see the prediction based on input provided.
 Model metrics can be seen by clicking on the metrics tab.

-# technologies used
+# Technologies Used
 1. python 3.7
 2. flask
 3. HTML 5
 4. Heroku Cloud Platform

-# Installation steps
+# Installation Steps
 1. Clone the folder from the git hub to your local system.
 2. Open the cloned project in pycharm or any other IDE supporting python.
 3. Make sure the python interpreter is set to  3.7 version.